Huzaifanasir95/Lost-Found-Web-Portal-for-University-Students/README.md

 Once both the backend and frontend services are running, you can visit the frontend at `http://localhost:8080` to interact with the application.
 The frontend will be connected to the backend running on `http://localhost:5000`.

 ---

-Let me know if you'd like to add any specific instructions or details!